dhabaleshwar/Threat-Modeling-For-Dummies/All About Threat Modeling.md

 # Introduction
 Threat modeling is a way of identifying and prioritizing potential threats to a system (like a computer program or network) and figuring out how to reduce or neutralize those threats.
 It helps us understand where the system might be vulnerable and how to protect it.
+Think of Threat modeling as playing detective to find potential problems and protect a system, like a computer program or network.

 Here are some important terms to know:
 ```
 1. Threat agent: This refers to the person or group that has the ability to carry out a threat.
 We need to identify who might want to attack the system, how they would do it, and if they have the capability to do so.
+Think of a threat agent as a "bad guy" who could attack the system.
+It could be a person or a group with the ability to cause harm.

 2. Impact: Impact measures the potential damage caused by a threat.
 It can include physical damage, financial loss, harm to a company's reputation, or loss of user trust.
 Some threats may have indirect consequences that need to be considered too.